pedasmith/VoraciousEBookReader/ThingsToKnowAboutEpubFiles.md

 **Solution** the titles are all string.Trim'd before being used.

-## Title tags should be well-formed
+## Title tags should not be self-closing

 Many EPUB HTML files include a \<title> tag.
 This is all well and good.